 Summary – use this section to present your elevator pitch.
 A great summary makes people want to read through the rest of your profile.

 Experience – include all your past experience.
-Be sure to follow the same guidelines as your resumé, and include relevant information in an easy-to-read format.
+Be sure to follow the same guidelines as your resumé and include relevant information in an easy-to-read format.

 Skills – Listing your skills enables potential employers to evaluate your competencies through endorsements from colleagues.
 The more specific your skills are and the more keywords you use, the more likely you are to be discovered.

-Recommendations – these are like referees, but are available for all to see on your profile.
+Recommendations – these are like referees but are available for all to see on your profile.
 Recommendations can be from anyone willing to go public with their praise, such as your previous managers, colleagues and clients.
 Don’t be afraid to ask people for recommendations – a good time is just after you’ve impressed them with your work – and let them know the skills or achievements you’d like them to highlight.

 Contact details – make sure these are up-to-date and include all your details so people can get in touch.